rodrigomacedo-sjr/etch-a-sketch/README.md

 # TODO

 - [x] Basic github setup
-- [ ] Create a webpage with a 16x16 of square divs
+- [x] Create a webpage with a 16x16 of square divs
-- [ ] Basic hover effect
+- [x] Basic hover effect
-- [ ] Button to generate new grid
+- [x] Button to generate new grid
 - [ ] Random RGB values on hover
 - [ ] Progressive darkening effect

 # Insights

-Looks really easy
+Looks really easy.
+The grid was not obvious at first. `css-tricks.com` came in really handy.
+The hover effect was also not obvious, getting the time just right makes a difference too.